Old Time Racing and Sport: And Those Who Contributed To It

 The great day dawned, but the horse finished down the straight, George Hopper was not only disappointed but also chagrined.
 He told the rider, one of the best known in the game, what he thought of the run.
 He went further.
 He reported it to the stewards, who brushed him aside, advising him not to be a “squealer”, Opper, as Italian George called him, offered to donate £500 to any charity named by the stewards if the horse failed to reduce the time taken to run the Cup on the same course next morning.
 This offer was likewise treated lightly by the officiating gentry.
 Ruenalf II, absolutely and unknown quantity over two miles had also been entered for the Melbourne Cup.

 He was saddled for the premier race in the land, but with another rider up.
 The “boy”, who did anything but carry out the instructions given him, “went for the doctor,” so to speak, the moment the webbing ascended.
 The Scone horse was soon showing a clean pair of heels to the opposition, and did not surrender hid lead until the last hundred yards of the race, with the gallant prad, still fighting on, going to the post just beaten out of a place.
 George Hopper was afforded every reason to assert his claim that Ruenalf II was a certainty beaten in the Caulfield Cup.

 If any person should have made racing pay it was “Jumbo” Barnett, who almost invariably brought a full box (three horses) to the Scone outings.
 But they were usually given an “airing” and taken to Quirindi and Tamworth with the same ends in view.
 Eventually they were produced at Armidale, where the “big note” was placed.
-But by the time the horses had arrived back in Sydney, Barnett had smilingly collected full rebate both ways form all four clubs!
+But by the time the horses had arrived back in Sydney, Barnett had smilingly collected full rebate both ways from all four clubs!
 When the clubs simultaneously resolved to put an end to his smart way of financing transport, “Jumbo” bypassed the meetings of all concerned.